ffund/compe-design-project/lab3/pulse-width.md

 Then, connect your servo to your Pi.
 You can connect it directly using jumper cables from the servo to the Pi, without a breadboard.
 But, be very carefully when connecting or disconnecting these cables so that you do not accidentally create a short circuit!
 Always disconnect the end that's plugged in to your Pi *first*; only then disconnect the end that's plugged in to the servo.

-* The brown wire on your servo should be connected to GND on you Pi.
+* The brown wire on your servo should be connected to GND on your Pi.
 * The red (supply voltage) wire on your servo should be connected to 5V on your Pi.
 (The servo may move a little when you first connect it.)
 * The orange (control signal) wire on your servo should be connected to BCM 13 (PWM 1) on your Pi.

-Note that even though the servo runs on 5V, the 3.3V signal from your Pi will be sufficient to configure its position.
+Note that even though the servo runs on 5V power, the 3.3V signal from your Pi should be sufficient for the control signal.

-Then, configure pin 13 in PWM mode, with a 20ms period and 1.5ms pulse width:
+Next, configure pin 13 in PWM mode, with a 20ms period and 1.5ms pulse width:

 ```